 Genetic Counseling Note:

 Welcome Johanna, we are so glad to have you back for a third installment of your journey.
-In your first interview with us, you had recently learned that you carried the CDH1 mutation that had been found in your father in 2007.
-The last time we talked (Episode 10 of Cancer Bytes Podcast) you were 26 years old, nine months out from having your stomach removed to reduce your risk of stomach cancer, and were very doing very well.
+In your first interview with us, you had recently learned that you have the CDH1 mutation that had been found in your father in 2007.
+The last time we talked (Episode 10 of Cancer Bytes Podcast), you were 26 years old, nine months out from having your stomach removed to reduce your risk of stomach cancer, and were doing very well.
 You are now 32 and almost 6 years out from your surgery.
 Fill us in – how are you now?

 Things have been good.
 I am extremely grateful that I had a successful (prophylactic gastric) surgery with no surgical complications and a relatively quick recovery.
 The fact that I don’t have a stomach has become such a part of my life that it is hard for me to remember what life was like with a stomach.
 For example, I sometimes say I can eat whatever I want, which is really not true.
 There are still foods that I have trouble with, but these things have become so routine to me that it feels normal.
 I have a pretty healthy and active life.

 When I look back at the time surrounding my gastrectomy and recovery time, it was such an intense time period.
 I was totally focused on the cancer risks and the steps I need to take for cancer prevention, and rightfully so – I watched what my father experienced with his diagnosis.
 All of my energy was directed toward getting through the surgery and recovery.

 However, now almost six years out, I am managing the long-term impacts of that surgery.
 I am anemic (low iron levels) and have nutritional and vitamin deficiencies.
 I have to monitor my bone health.
 And I’m only 32.
 I don’t think about these things every day, but they do weigh on me.
 I will never be carefree about my health – there will always be something to worry about.
 It’s a bigger deal than I thought it would be.

 There have been few surprises along the way, tell us about those.